If you want to know what Amazon ACoS is and how to improve it, you’ve come to the right place.

 4. Get keyword suggestions

-Magnet gives you hundreds of keywords and shows you how many sponsored products there are.
+Magnet gives you hundreds of keywords and shows you how many sponsored products there are for one keyword.

-But that's not the only thing.
-Magnet also shows you how much sales you've to make in one day for 8 days to rank on the first Amazon SERP (CPR 8-Day Giveaways).
+But that’s not the only thing.
+Magnet also shows you how much sales you’ve to make in one day for 8 days to rank on the first Amazon SERP (CPR 8-Day Giveaway Score).

 With Helium 10 Cerebro, you can search for the keywords your competitors are ranking for.
 It’s definitely a tool that you should check out.
 Cerebro also provides you with the same keyword information as Magnet.

-If you want to lower your ACoS, you've to optimize your listing to improve your conversion rate.
+If you want to have a low ACoS, you’ve to optimize your listing to improve your conversion rate.
 It makes the difference whether 10% or 20% of your visitors end up buying your product.

-If 20% buy, you've to pay half of the costs.
+If 20% of visitors buy your product, you’ve to pay half of the costs.

-There are a few fundamental things like optimizing your bullets, title, images, and so on.
-Ultimately, you must spend the most effort on your images and reviews.
+There are a few fundamental things like optimizing your bullet points, title, images, and so on.
+But finally, it would be best if you spent the most effort on your images and customer reviews.